Igoorx/PyRoyale/README.md

 You can discuss about the game and this emulator in [our discord](https://discord.gg/63SBFj).

 ## Binaries
-If you are on Windows and don't want to install python to run this server, you can use the lastest binary released in the [releases page](https://github.com/Igoorx/PyRoyale/releases).
+If you are on Windows and don't want to install python to run this server, you can use the latest binary released in the [releases page](https://github.com/Igoorx/PyRoyale/releases).

 ## Dependencies
-This project uses Python <b>2.7</b> and the following modules:
+This project uses Python <b>2.7</b> and the following dependencies:
 - Twisted
 - AutoBahn
+- Emoji

-<b>If you are on Windows the module <u>pypiwin32</u> may also be required.</b>
+<b>If you are on Windows, the module <u>pypiwin32</u> may also be required.</b>

 ## Tutorial
 Oops..
 There isn't yet a tutorial, but you can get help in [our discord](https://discord.gg/63SBFj).